 Messrs.
-Brahm Gelfand, Hubert Marleau and Mario Jacob are independent.
-Mr. Howlett, President and Chief Executive Officer of the Corporation is not independent.
-Mr. Morphy is not considered independent due to his relations with Dundee Corporation, the principal Shareholder of the Corporation.
+Hubert Marleau and Mario Jacob are independent.
+Mr. Brian Howlett, is not independent as he ceased to be the President and CEO of the Corporation on March 5, 2020.
+Mr. Robert Sellars is not considered independent due to his relations with Dundee Corporation, the principal Shareholder of the Corporation.